facebookresearch/habitat-lab/README.md

 Habitat-API currently uses [`Habitat-Sim`](https://github.com/facebookresearch/habitat-sim) as the core simulator, but is designed with a modular abstraction for the simulator backend to maintain compatibility over multiple simulators.
 For documentation refer [here](https://aihabitat.org/habitat-api/).

+We also have a dev slack channel, please follow this [link](https://join.slack.com/t/ai-habitat/shared_invite/enQtNjY1MzM1NDE4MTk2LTZhMzdmYWMwODZlNjg5MjZiZjExOTBjOTg5MmRiZTVhOWQyNzk0OTMyN2E1ZTEzZTNjMWM0MjBkN2VhMjQxMDI) to get added to the channel.
+If you want to contribute PRs or face issues with habitat please reach out to us either through github issues or slack channel.

 <p align="center">
   <img src="res/img/habitat_compressed.gif"  height="400">
 </p>